practicalli/spacemacs/work-in-progress.md

 1. select the text to surround
 2. `gS` prompts to type in the character to use for the surround (surround-region)
-3. insets opening & closing charaters, however inserts a new lines before and after the selected text
+3. insets opening & closing characters, however inserts a new lines before and after the selected text

 ### insert mode